hasanzaidi-lab/MarketingStuff/readme.md

 **(Leadership practices using Situational Leadership model)**

 **S – Situation:**
-As the senior iOS engineer at Truist, I was leading a cross-functional team with developers of varying experience levels.
+As the senior iOS engineer at Ally Bank, I was leading a cross-functional team with developers of varying experience levels.

 **T – Task:**
 I needed to ensure consistent output, unblock teammates, maintain code quality, and mentor less experienced devs—all while delivering critical features.